Tobacco Use in Adolescence

 Preventing and Reducing Teen Tobacco Use

-More deaths are caused each year by tobacco use than by human immunodeficiency virus (HIV), illegal drug use, alcohol, motor vehicle injuries, suicides, and murders combined.1,2,5Although tobacco use by adolescents and young adults has declined substantially in the last 40 years, in 2015, almost one in 17 high school seniors was a daily smoker, and almost one in 10 had smoked within the last 30 days.3 Furthermore, adolescents’ use of smoking products is evolving.
-In 2014 and for the first time in history, more teenagers used electronic cigarettes (or e-cigarettes) than smoked tobacco cigarettes—this trend continued in 2015, with 8th and 10th graders using e-cigarettes at twice the rate of tobacco cigarettes.3 These products pose a set of new challenges, as they are known to be harmful but their health impact is not yet fully understood.6
+More deaths are caused each year by tobacco use than by human immunodeficiency virus (HIV), illegal drug use, alcohol, motor vehicle injuries, suicides, and murders combined.1,2,3 However, tobacco use by adolescents and young adults has declined substantially over the past 40 years.
+In 2018, only 3.6 percent of high school seniors identified as a daily smoker, and 7.6 percent had smoked within the past 30 days.5 Furthermore, adolescents’ use of smoking products is evolving.
+In 2014 and for the first time in history, more teenagers used electronic cigarettes (or e-cigarettes) than smoked tobacco cigarettes.
+This trend continued in 2018, as more high school students used e-cigarettes or similar devices to vape (i.e., inhale vapors that include nicotine) than smoked tobacco cigarettes.5 These products pose a set of new challenges, as they are known to be harmful but their health impact is not yet fully understood.6

 Ways to Reduce Adolescent Tobacco Use